What Kinds of Secrets Are Okay for Children to Keep –

 For example, Pricilla’s father might say, “I see you are having fun whispering secrets with your friends.
 I’ll bet you already know what makes secrets safe for everyone and about what kinds of secrets are not safe.
 Is anyone getting hurt by your secret because you are leaving someone out or saying bad things about someone? … Good!
 Because secrets that hurt people are not safe secrets.
 Is this a secret about a problem that anyone is having? … Good!
 Because problems should never be secrets.
 Is this a secret about breaking the safety rules? … Good!
 Because of course breaking the safety rules is not safe! … Is this a secret about touch or about presents someone is giving you? … Good!
 Because touch should not have to be a secret and neither should presents someone gives you!
 Thank you for telling me!”

-Very young children are best off having a clear “no secrets” rule.
+Toddlers and preschoolers are best off having a clear “no secrets” rule.
 They are too literal to understand about some secrets being safe to keep and some secrets being not safe to keep.

 3. When they can understand, teach children about privacy and confidentiality.